How do I know what annual leave I am entitled to?

 You can ask your employer to pay you up to one week of your four weeks minimum holiday in cash.
 If you do this you will no longer be able to take the time you cashed up as a holiday.

-For information about cashing up annual leave, see the Ministry of Business, Innovation and Employment's Labour Information website.
+For information about cashing up annual leave, see the Ministry of Business, Innovation and Employment's Employment NZ website.

 Back to top